aj0strow/ajostrow.me/db/articles/put-go-wherever-you-like.md

 cd ~/projects/project/server
 ```

 You can use git, the go command, everything.
-It should just work.
-Tweet [@aj0strow](https://twitter.com/aj0strow) if that's not true, or if you wanna say hi.
+It should just work, but tweet [@aj0strow](https://twitter.com/aj0strow) if something breaks.